FenosoaRandrianjatovo/e2e-demo/README.md

 This repository is an introductory project of end-to-end machine learning, where the different stages of a Machine Learning project lifecycle are discussed.

-This repo contains different Folder :
+This repository contains different Folder :

 * data : Contains all the data used for the training part.